Baykar: Özdemir Bayraktar

-Baykar's Senior Mechanical Engineer and Chairman of the Board Özdemir Bayraktar, graduated from Istanbul Technical University's Department of Mechanical Engineering in 1972.
+Baykar's senior mechanical engineer and chair of the board Özdemir Bayraktar, graduated from Istanbul Technical University's Department of Mechanical Engineering in 1972.
 He then completed a master's degree at the Department of Engines, with a focus on internal combustion engines.
 He had positions in many companies that played a leading role in Turkey's industrial sector (Burdur Tractors, Istanbul Retaining Ring Uzel, etc.).
-In 1984, he took part in the establishment of Baykar Makina to indigenize what was then Turkey's highly import-dependent automotive industry.
+In 1984 he took part in the establishment of Baykar Makina to indigenize what was then Turkey's highly import-dependent automotive industry.
 At Baykar, he directed many unique machining and manufacturing apparatus design processes for the precision machining sector.
-In 2004, he decided to move on to UAV production with his son Selçuk, who at the time was pursuing a Ph.D. degree on unmanned aerial systems at MIT.
+In 2004 he decided to move on to UAV production with his son Selçuk, who at the time was pursuing a PhD degree on unmanned aerial systems at MIT.
 He then started to play a pioneering role in Baykar's development of indigenous Unmanned Aerial Vehicle technology, implementing these projects from design to prototype, and subsequently from manufacturing stages to further R&D. He also had a private pilot's license.